ThreeMammals/Ocelot/docs/features/configuration.rst

   Additionally, note that merging partial configuration files (such as ``ocelot.*.json``) on the fly using :doc:`../features/administration` API is not currently implemented.

   **Note 3**: An alternative to static merged configurations could be the construction of the configuration object before passing it as an argument to the :ref:`di-configuration-addocelot` method.
-  Refer to the :ref:`config-build-dynamic-configuration` subsection for details.
+  Refer to the :ref:`config-build-from-scratch` subsection for details.

 Keep files in a folder
 ^^^^^^^^^^^^^^^^^^^^^^